KCL-BMEIS/OOP/week3B.md

 --

 .explain-bottom[
-Have a go at implementing and using these new constructors in your own code ]
+Exercise: implement and use these new constructors in your own code ]

 ---